 This Santoku Holland knife is a token of appreciation to our homeland.

-The vertical spacers in the handle refer to the colors of our patriotic flag; orange, white and blue.
-The usual colors of the Dutch flag are red, white and blue—there’s no orange at all.
+The vertical spacers in the handle refer to the colours of our patriotic flag; orange, white and blue.
+The usual colours of the Dutch flag are red, white and blue—there’s no orange at all.
 But the Dutch population closely identifies with orange.
 They wear it on days of national pride, and their sports teams’ uniforms are almost all a bright orange hue.
 The reason why orange is such a prominent color in the Netherlands is that it used to be part of our flag, red was orange.
 Also, our royal family’s last name is ‘van Oranje Nassau’.
 The flag color changed over time but our royal family are still called ‘the oranges’

 A Santoku is a medium-sized, multipurpose kitchen knife of Japanese origin that has a lightweight blade with a straight or slightly curved cutting edge and a spine that curves downward to the tip.
 The Santoku has long been the Japanese equivalent of a chef’s knife.
 Compared with a classic chef’s knife, the Santoku is typically shorter and has a thinner blade, a stubbier tip, and a straighter edge.

 The Roman Oak which we use for the handle of this knife is a story on it’s own…

 This wood has been used by the Romans to make water wells around 2000 years ago!
 It has recently been discovered in Veldhoven, a village in the south of the Netherlands.
 During archaeological excavations over 40 wells were found, ranging from the Iron Age, to the Roman era and the Middle Ages.
 Through our connections we were lucky enough to get our hands on some beautiful pieces of this Roman Oak.
 Over time the wood has totally become black from being in the acidic ground for so long.